-Aaron SD, Tan WC, Bourbeau J et al; Am J Respir Crit Care Med Vol 196, Iss 3, pp 306-314, Aug 1, 2017 DOI: 10.1164/rccm.201612-2531OC
+Diagnostic Instability and Reversals of Chronic Obstructive Pulmonary Disease Diagnosis in Individuals with Mild to Moderate Airflow Obstruction Aaron SD, Tan WC, Bourbeau J et al; Am J Respir Crit Care Med Vol 196, Iss 3, pp 306-314, Aug 1, 2017 DOI: 10.1164/rccm.201612-25310C

 The presence of COPD is usually established on the basis of spirometry performed on a single day.
 However transient factors can cause spirometric measures to fluctuate from one visit to the next and include respiratory infections and exposure to irritants.
-Such transient variation could lead to patients being mislabeled as having COPD if their spirometry test results fell below the diagnostic threshold for a brief period that coincided with the time of the diagnostic test.
+Such transient variation could lead to patients being mislabeled as having COPD if their spirometry test results fell below the diagnostic threshold for a brief period that coincided with the time over a series of visits) and diagnostic reversals (how often an individual's COPD diagnosis at the study outset reversed to normal by the end of the study).

-Aaron et al analysed data derived from two large longitudinal studies of subjects with mild to moderate COPD: -The Lung Health Study (n = 5,861) and the Canadian Cohort of Obstructive Lung Disease (CanCOLD) study (n = 1,551); to identify the frequency of diagnostic instability (how often patients crossed the spirometric diagnostic threshold to normal and back to COPD over a series of visits) and diagnostic reversals (how often an individual's COPD diagnosis at the study outset reversed to normal by the end of the study).
+Aaron et al analysed data derived from two large longitudinal studies of subjects with mild to moderate COPD: -The Lung Health Study (n = 5,861) and the Canadian Cohort of Obstructive Lung Disease (CanCOLD) study (n = 1,551); to identify the frequency of diagnostic instability (how often patients crossed the spirometric diagnostic threshold to normal and back to COPD